 The esophagus is the tube that carries food and liquid from the mouth to the stomach.
 Your lower esophageal sphincter (LES) is a 1-way valve at the top of the stomach.
 It keeps food and stomach acid from flowing backward.
 If the LES is weakened, food and stomach acid flow back (reflux) into your esophagus.
 If this happens often, the condition is called GERD.

 The stomach is kept safe from its own acid by a special lining.
 The esophagus isn’t meant to contact stomach acid.
-So it doesn’t have the special lining.
 With GERD, acid flows back into the esophagus often.
 This damages the esophagus.
-To protect itself, the esophagus forms a stronger lining.
+In response to the damage, new tissue forms that is not normal.
 This is Barrett esophagus.
-This changed lining is not normal.
-It may keep changing.
+The new tissue may keep changing.
 This is why it is more likely to become cancer in the future.

 Your doctor may suggest regular tests to keep track of changes in the esophagus.
 He or she may also suggest ways for you to control GERD.
 This includes lifestyle changes, medication, or even surgery.
 This should help keep your Barrett esophagus from getting worse.

 Symptoms that get worse after you eat, bend over, or lie down

 Coughing repeatedly to clear your throat

 © Fort HealthCare 2014.

 Social Media Guidelines611 Sherman Avenue East, Fort Atkinson, WI 53538 | (920) 568-5000